 I was proud to play a role in his 1955 nomination for President, and one of my fondest memories is that of campaigning with him in New England.
 Whatever difficulties we encountered -- from auto trouble to an attendance which could have fitted into a phone booth, Dr. Holtwick was his own sweet self.
 His sense of humor was dignified, but sharp.
 Being a good Free Methodist, he was not enthused when my wife and I named our son "Calvin."
 He sent a wire suggesting that we name him "Lazarus," "because he came fourth (forth)" (we already had three children).

 Much of Dr. Holtwick's time was given over to speeches and writings to show young people the value of third parties.
 Most of the facts I use in my own school presentations on that subject are gleaned from memory of hearing him speak in 1956.

-Those who had the pleasure of knowing Enoch Holtwick will long be thankful for his wise leadership (recognized by the party in having him serve as National Convention Chairman for many years, until his health would not permit it) and his devoted service.
+Those who had the pleasure of known Enoch Holtwick will long be thankful for his wise leadership (recognized by the party having him serve as National Convention Chairman for many years, until his health would not permit it) and his devoted service.

 Enoch Holtwick died 28 March 1972, aged 91.